irisnet/irishub/docs/light-client/legacy-rest.md

 For application developers, Legacy REST API routes needs to be wired up to the REST server, this is done by calling the `RegisterRESTRoutes` function on the ModuleManager.

-### Swagger

-A [Swagger](https://swagger.io/) (or OpenAPIv2) specification file is exposed under the `/swagger` route on the API server.
-Swagger is an open specification describing the API endpoints a server serves, including description, input arguments, return types and much more about each endpoint.

-Enabling the `/swagger` endpoint is configurable inside `~/.iris/config/app.toml` via the `api.swagger` field, which is set to true by default.

-For application developers, you may want to generate your own Swagger definitions based on your custom modules.
-The IRISHub's [Swagger generation script](https://github.com/irisnet/irishub/blob/master/scripts/protoc-swagger-gen.sh) is a good place to start.

 ## Legacy REST Endpoint

 ### Breaking Changes in Legacy REST Endpoints (Contrast with Cosmos-SDK v0.39 and earlier versions)